 Dr. Josephine Palermo (26:28):

-So as much as possible, some strategies and whatever that is for you, you know what someone else’s doing may not be the one I may not be right for you.
+So as much as possible, some strategies and whatever that is for you.
+You know what someone else’s doing may not be the one, may not be right for you.
 You need to do whatever’s, whatever works for you, even if it’s one minute of like what I do.
 I work from home.
-I have a terrace with all my beautiful plants and Herms one minute on my terrace, just staring at my mint leaves.
-And I, I get my limited leaves and I crushed them in my hands and I smelled them and I’m suddenly present.
-So whatever works for you, but make sure that you’ve got some self you know, just some self practice around being present and, and self care.
+I have a terrace with all my beautiful plants and herbs, one minute on my terrace just staring at my mint leaves.
+And I, I get my mint leaves and I crush them in my hands and I smelled them and I’m suddenly present.
+So whatever works for you, but make sure that you’ve got some self, you know, just some self practice around being present and, and self care.

 Dr. Josephine Palermo (27:42):

 Yes.
 Yes.
 That’s very, very true.
 Well, thank you for that.
 And we just want to thank everyone for listening today.
 We know that there was a lot of information about this and it’s just going to be an ongoing continuation, I think because there’s no easy fixes obviously, but we’re looking forward to connecting with you all next time.
 What do you think about compassionate approach in the workplace?
 Are you a leader?
 Are you an employee?
 Tell us about your workplace.
-Don’t worry.
-We won’t name any names if you don’t want us do so, but let us know.
+Don’t worry, we won’t name any names if you don’t want us do so, but let us know.
 We’re curious about you and what you are facing right now.
-So please send us any questions or comments that just be geared for growth, doubt fizz, which is in the description.
+So please send us any questions or comments at [email protected], which is in the description.
 We appreciate you and hope you found this episode useful and bye for now and good night.